hanhuark/MEEG-54403/tutorial_i_regression/README.md

 3. Backward pass: calculate partial derivatives of loss function via chain rule
 4. Optimizer: update model weights

-Step 3 is where we will provide some more background on
+Step 3 is where we will provide some more background on.
+With added neurons and layers the partials get more complicated.
+But by chain rule they can all be solved for quite nicely.

 #### OPTIMIZERS
-*Gradient descent* uses all the data to the update the weights and biases.
+The optimizer is how we update the learnable parameters.
+The most basic of these is *Gradient descent* as shown previously.
+It uses all the data to the update the weights and biases.
 Although this leads to accurate and more stable updates the process requires high computation.
 Another method *Stochastic gradient descent* was proposed to fix this.
 It uses the same update equation but instead of using the entire dataset for updating, it uses a single point or smaller batches to update the gradients.
-This allows for faster training process but can lead to oscillations around the minimum. <r><br>
+This allows for faster training process but can lead to oscillations around the minimum.
+Another optimizer you commonly see is the Adam optimizer.
+This method combines two extensions of SGD (i.e., AdaGrad and RMSProp).
+It allows for training speed ups and helps prevent oscillations through the use of momentum. <br><br>

 #### OVERFITTING

 There are several things you have to look out for when training models.
 One important issue you need to avoid is overfitting.
 This can make it look like your training is going well but when checking on your testing data it has horrible performance.
 Overfitting is especially a danger with noisy data, you want to make sure your model describes trends rather than specific noise.
+For example, figure NUMBER shows two functions that describe the same set of data.
+The blue are the values the model was trained on and the star shows a testing data point.
+You can see the right function yeilds a closer prediction to the testing data. <br><br>

+There are some ways to help prevent this problem.
+One important factor is amount of data.
+It is important to have a large dataset that covers several variations you might see in a deployed model.
+Also the use of validation data during training can help in stopping the training process before over fitting occurs.
+Additionally, the use of cross fold validation can also improve the training.

 #### VALIDATION DATA
 Another important concept is validation data.
 I briefly mentioned it previously but said nothing beyond that.
 The inclusion of validation data is used for mitigating overfitting.
 This process works by setting aside a subset of training data.
 This data will be used at the end of an epoch to check in and see how well the training is going.
 The goal will be to minimize the loss of the validation data rather than the loss of the training data.